El Castillo Hotel: History

 The castle was built as the primary farmhouse of the "Las Playas" estancia around 1870, in the town of Valle Hermoso, Córdoba Provincia de Córdoba, Argentine Republic.

 The farmhouse was expanded in the early 20th century, while conserving its medieval Florentine style, and turned into the luxurious "Hotel Monte Olivo", refitted with granite and parquet flooring, cedar and cinchona cabinetry, Provence furniture, porcelain and silver tableware, bronze bathroom fittings, and wrought iron light fixtures.

-In 1939, the castle was bought by the Italian immigrant Don José Ferrarini.
+In 1939, the castle was bought by the Italian immigrant Don José Ferrarini [es].